 Opera vs the Great Firewall of China

 Only hours after the announcement, we downloaded the Development version of the Opera browser for Mac.
 The builtin 256-bit encryption VPN is only available on this version and not the standard Opera browser.
 Opera’s website is not currently blocked from our location in southern China.
+Update: Opera VPN is now blocked in China.

 Over the wall